 Zebrafish in the Classroom is designed to be a resource for teachers and students who are using zebrafish in undergraduate courses.

-The same characteristics that make zebrafish a powerful system for basic research also make them an excellent tool for teaching: embryos are easy to obtain in large numbers, development can observed live fish using simple dissecting microscopes, and mutants can be used to demonstrate principles of development and genetics.
+The same characteristics that make zebrafish a powerful system for basic research also make them an excellent tool for teaching: embryos are easy to obtain in large numbers, development can be observed live fish using simple dissecting microscopes, and mutant and transgenic fish can be used to demonstrate principles of development and genetics.

 This website was generated by Dr. Jennifer Liang, a dedicated and creative team of undergraduate students, and generous collaborators.
 On this site you can find protocols for many common techniques such as raising zebrafish, producing embryos, and detecting mRNAs and proteins, classroom experiments that students can do with live zebrafish, and virtual experiments that students can do using data and images we provide.